ioxio-dataspace/jyvaskyla-data-definitions/README.md

 - [./DataProducts](./DataProducts) - Final Definitions as OpenAPI 3.0 specs
 - [.github/workflows](.github/workflows) - Pre-configured CI workflows for validating
   and converting definitions from sources

-# Getting started

-Press `Use template` to create a new repo from this template and define your data products there.

 ## Adding new Data Product Definition